-Here are the interesting facts you need to know about Indian Rhino.
+Here are the interesting facts you need to know about Indian rhinos.

 - There are three Indian Rhino species- the Indian rhinoceros, the greater one-horned Indian rhinoceros, and the Sumatran Indian rhinoceros.

-- The Indian rhinoceros is the largest of the three and is found in Nepal and India.
+- The Indian rhinoceros is the largest of the three in Nepal and India.

 - They weigh between 2,000 and 3,500 pounds and stand at 5-6 feet tall.

-- They have two horns on their head and are gray or black in color.
+- They have two horns on their head and are gray or black.

 - The greater one-horned rhino is found in Nepal and Assam, India.

-- They have one horn on their head and are light brown or gray in color.
+- They have one horn on their head and are light brown or gray.

-The Indian rhino is currently listed as vulnerable on the IUCN Red List of Threatened Species.
+The Indian rhino is vulnerable on the IUCN Red List of Threatened Species.
 Greater one-horned rhinos are threatened by poaching and habitat loss.
-There are only about 3,500 Indian rhinos remaining in the wild, and their numbers are declining.
+Only about 3,500 Indian rhinos remain in the wild, and their numbers are declining.

 At the beginning of the 20th Century, the Indian rhino was nearly extinct, with only 200 beasts left.
 They had been hunted nearly to the last rhino for their horns, which are covered in Chinese and Vietnamese medicine for their supposed curative powers.